 #2.
 Just drag files from the Finder to the Photos app in the Dock.

 #3.
-Or you can open Photos app and then select File → Import.
+Or you can open the Photos app and then select File → Import.
 Next, you need to select the photos or videos you want.
 Next up, click Review for Import.
 Just in case you have selected multiple photos or videos, you need to choose the ones you want to import and click Import [number] Selected or Import All New Photos.

 Note: Make sure not to eject a disc or drive while the photos are being imported.